selimslab/selimslab.github.io/_pages/about.md

 Writing here to share and remember

-Skipped the authors of most quotes and paintings since they are easily accessible public information.
-And when you don't attribute, you can't misattribute.
+Skipped the authors of most quotes and paintings since,
+1. they are easily accessible public information
+2. when you don't attribute, you can't misattribute
+3. what's important is whether something makes sense by its content

 ---